ttt9912/digital-wallet-backend/docs/Documentation.md

 Diagram shows the backend modules and their dependencies.

+**[12-Factor App](https://12factor.net/)** serves as a general guideline for the overall design.

+**[Hexagonal Architecture](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software))** is applied to facilitate modularity, scalability, and testability by decoupling the core application logic from external dependencies, enabling easier maintenance and evolution of software systems.

 # Improvements
 What needs to be done to run and maintain this app in a productive environment?